The Best UC Schools (2023)

 1. Which UC School is the Best?

-While any school within the UC system is a good choice for your undergraduate degree, based on its prestige, cutting-edge programs, and award-winning faculty, the University of California- Berkeley can be defined as the best UC school.
+While any school within the UC system is a good choice for an undergraduate degree, the University of California—Berkeley is the best UC school based on its prestige, cutting-edge programs, and award-winning faculty.

 2. Which is the Nicest UC Campus?

-While the definition of the nicest UC campus depends on your personal preferences, there's no denying that UC Santa Cruz is a great pick based on its proximity to the ocean and California's beautiful mountains.
+While the definition of the nicest UC campus depends on personal preferences, UC Santa Cruz is a great pick based on its proximity to the ocean and California's beautiful mountains.

 3. What is the Hardest UC School to Get Into?